Annual Report (2019) for Asian Pacific Children’s Convention in Fukuoka (APCC)

-The opportunity to participate in the Asian Pacific Children’s Convention is offered to children learning Japanese at primary school and children of AJSV members and we hope that the project continues to run for many years facilitated by the Australia Japan Society of Victoria.
-The children selected to attend participate in a selection day where children are observed doing team building activities, public speaking and other games designed to show their strengths and readiness to participate in such a program.
-Short listed children are then invited to an interview with chaperone/s and BCA members following which three boys and three girls are selected.
+Applications for Junior Ambassadors were called for from Victorian primary schools teaching Japanese and approximately 30 applications were received.
+The children were invited to a selection day where children are observed doing team building activities, public speaking and other games designed to show their strengths and readiness to participate in such a program.
+Short listed children are then invited to an interview with chaperone/s and BCA members following which two boys and two girls were selected.

-In preparation for the convention, four preparation meetings (including a sleepover) are held to ensure that the children are well prepared for their July trip.
-During these meetings, parents and children are introduced to the background of the convention, the aims and expectations of the program as well as what to expect whilst in Japan.
+In preparation for the convention, four preparation meetings (including a sleepover) were held to ensure that the children are well prepared for their July trip.
+During these meetings, parents and children were introduced to the background of the convention, the aims and expectations of the program as well as what to expect whilst in Japan.
 Each family is encouraged to seek donations of souvenirs as well as other promotional items to share whilst in Japan.
-We have been extremely lucky to have Barmah hats come aboard and donate ‘Akubra’ style hats for our children to wear whilst in Japan.
-We thank them for their sponsorship and hope to maintain an ongoing relationship with them.

 AJSV-APCC Liaison Officer